AdobeDocs/analytics-platform.en/help/components/exports/manage-exports.md

 After you export a full table as described in [Export Customer Journey Analytics reports to the cloud](/help/analysis-workspace/export/export-cloud.md), the exports are available on the [!UICONTROL Exports] tab on the [!UICONTROL Exports] page.

 You can see only the exports that you create.
+Administrators can view all exports by enabling the option **[!UICONTROL View exports for all users]**.

 ## Filter and search for exports